mdn/kuma/docs/rendering.rst

 Rendered content
 ================
-*Rendered content* is :ref:`kumascript-content` that has been cleaned up using the same process as :ref:`cleaned-content`.
+*Rendered content* is :ref:`kumascript-content` that has been cleaned up using the same process as :ref:`bleached-content`.
 This ensures that escaping issues in KumaScript macros do not affect the security of users on displayed pages.

 source
-   Cleaned :ref:`kumascript-content`
+   Bleached :ref:`kumascript-content`
 displayed on MDN
    *not published*
 database